TeYuanLiu/teyuanliu.github.io/_notes/2021-07-30-javascript-dom-tree.md

 ---
-title: "JavaScript 92 - DOM tree"
+title: "JavaScript Info 2.1.2 - DOM tree"
 excerpt: 'The backbone of an HTML document is tags.
 Every HTML tag is an object.
 Nested tags are "children" of the enclosing one.
 The text inside a tag is also an object.'
 categories:
 tags: JavaScript DOM